ddnexus/pagy/docs/how-to.md

 ## Using the pagy_nav* helpers

-These helpers take the pagy object and returns the HTML string with the pagination links, which are wrapped in a `nav` tag and are ready to use in your view.
+These helpers take the Pagy object and returns the HTML string with the pagination links, which are wrapped in a `nav` tag and are ready to use in your view.
 For example:

 ```erb
 <%== pagy_nav(@pagy) %>